Thermonuclear explosion criteria for direct and indirect collisions of CO white dwarfs: a study of the impact-parameter threshold for detonation: Density threshold for ignition and the corresponding impact parameter

+In addition to these criteria, one can verify that the conditions hold in a minimal volume containing the detonation point according to \cite{2006DursiTimmesIgnitionSize}.
+We note that in all of our simulations, the temperature does not change significantly before the actual collision (as claimed by \citealt{2014KushnirKatzSelfSimilarHeadOnSolution}), but it only changes after the detonation occurs and due to the shock compression.

 We can use these criteria to calculate the impact parameter $b$, for which the highest density in the interaction layer, $\rhoint$ is higher than the critical density calculated above and test this in our detailed simulations.
+In future work, one can calculate the initial impact parameter, $b^i$ (marked as $b$ in Fig. \ref{fig:sketch_initial_configuration}), such that the impact parameter at the moment of impact due to gravitational focusing, leads to $\rhoint$ at the moment of impact to be larger than the critical value calculated above.